abrampers/PRO-BOOK/README.md

 dotEthes is a class that could read .ethes file that contains our environment variables and load it into **$_ENV** superglobal variable. dotEthes library has two main class:

 #### DotEthes
-DotEthes is one of the main class in dotEthes library that focused on getting the .ethes filepath and then use Loader class to load all the environment variables into **$_ENV**.
+DotEthes is one of the main class in dotEthes library that focuses on getting the .ethes filepath and then use Loader class to load all the environment variables into **$_ENV**.
 ##### Member Variables
 ```php
 protected $filePath;